jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

 than this will be truncated by ``write_string()``.

 .. note::

-   Even though Excel allows strings of 32,767 characters in a cell, Excel can only **display** 1000.
-All 32,767 characters are displayed in the formula bar.
+   Even though Excel allows strings of 32,767 characters it can only **display** 1000 in a cell.
+However, all 32,767 characters are displayed in the formula bar.